 We describe the semantics of an XS-system using an automaton that captures the qualitative features of the biological system.
-The automaton is constructed as follows: a snapshot of the system variables constitutes the set of possible states of the automaton.
+The automaton is constructed as follows: a snapshot of the system variables constitutes a possible state of the automaton.
 Transitions are inferred from traces of the system variables' evolution.
 Final states are those states in which the simulation reaches a recognizable end, and are supposed to represent the equilibrium points for the metabolic pathway being modeled.